existencelabs/keystamp-whitepaper/README.md

 One address is used to better keep track of the OP_RETURN timestamps on the Bitcoin blockchain.
 It is from this address that the OP_RETURN transactions are broadcast.
 This address is associated to a participant in the Keystamp implementation in a private or public registry

-### Audit and validation

-Auditing the data is done by extracting the hash of proof on the blockchain and comparing with the hash of the evidence that is presented to audit.
-In addition, signatures are audited against public keys so we can verify the proof that a specific person was the signatory prior to the proof being inserted into a transaction timestamped into a block in the Bitcoin blockchain.

-If a single byte of data is changed in the compliance data or the user consent proof, the hash will be modified unpredictably.
-By comparing the compliance hash of the original document on the blockchain with the compliance hash that is presented, we can immediately prove that they are the same (or not), and so that it existed at the time of the block in which it was included.

-Signatures work in a similar way.
-If someone has the signature, the public key iof the signatory and the data signed, it is very easy for anybody to audit using cryptographic functions that the signature is valid.

 ### Keeping a timestampted record

 In the Keystamp proces, it is important that certain keys (and thus certain derivation paths) are associated to interal identities.
 Recall that the derivation path is: